-- Measure yourself – I bet once you see the weight come down on the scale or the tape measurer numbers come in you will want to keep walking.
+I bet once you see the weight come down on the scale or the tape measure numbers come in you will want to keep walking.

 If you want to see more articles like this on the blog, leave a comment and share which health or fitness topics you are struggling with and would like to see more information on here.
 I want this space to be helpful for YOU.

 In addition, if you need additional encouragement join my FREE Facebook PRIVATE fitness group.
 The ladies are encouraging, motivating, and it will be difficult to not want to get up and get moving being there because everyone is extremely supportive.